zukiapp/documentation/README.md

 Issues assigned to me
 ---------------------------------------

-That tab contains all the issues assigned to you.
+This list contains all the issues assigned to you.

 ![My issues](screenshots/MyIssues.png?raw=true)